-A simple, flexible Know-Think-Do framework can enable leaders and their teams to immediately make these quick and roughly right decisions.
+A simple, flexible Know-Think-Do framework can enable leaders and their teams to make these quick and roughly right decisions immediately.

 1. Know the ultimate strategic objective.

-Of all the possible stakeholders, which one do you least want to disappoint, and what is the objective they care most about?
+Of all the possible stakeholders, which one do you least want to disappoint, and what objective do they care most about?

 2. Think about how your options align with the ultimate objective.

 Most judgment errors can be eliminated simply by broadening our frame of reference.
 The quickest, easiest, most effective way to do this is by “consulting an Anti-You” before you make every decision.
 As one banking executive explained, “It’s amazing how many poor decisions can be avoided simply by asking one other for their opinion.”
 Empirical research backs up his observation.

 They are consulting anti-you works in two ways.
 First, explaining your situation to another person often gives you new insights about the decision before the other person even responds.
 And the fresh perspective they offer in response is the second bonus.

 3. Do something with that knowledge and those thoughts.

 After you’ve clearly defined the primary strategic objectives and laid out your research and thinking with one or two key Anti-You’s, it’s time to call it quits on all the planning, strategizing, number-crunching, and critical thinking.
 You must select one option while letting go of all the other “good” options.
 It is helpful to remember that “perfect” options are a myth in the real world.
 Decision-making will always be an exercise in coping with an unknowable future.
 No deliberation can guarantee that you have identified the “right” option.